skp3214/RESTful-Microservices-Using-Node.js-and-Express-Specialization/1-Server side JavaScript with Node.js/Week6/calculator-master/README.md

 Perform simple and advanced mathematical calculations using the calculator application.​

 1. Basic calculations include addition, subtraction, multiplication and division​

 - Addition of integers and decimal numbers​​
 - Subtraction of integers and decimal numbers​
 - Multiplication of integers and decimal numbers​
 - Division of integers (Make sure that a number is not divided by zero.
 Handle the situation appropriately.)​
-- Modulo of integers and decimal numbers​​
+- Modulo of integers and decimal numbers​​.

-2. Scientific operations include exponential functions and square root ​
+1. Scientific operations include exponential functions and square root ​

 - Compute the ceil value​
 - Compute the floor value number​
 - Square root of a non-negative number
 - Compute an exponential expression​

-*** Note :***​
 - The numbers taken as input must be non-negative.
 If the number entered is 0 or negative, raise an error and handle the situation.​
 - Handle all erroneous scenarios appropriately.​
 ​
 Design a calculator application that will help perform mathematical and scientific calculations.

-# Instructions
+## Instructions

 1. Download and unzip the boilerplate code.
 2. Run the command `npm install` to install the dependencies.